wetryingtodorock/getblock-docs/en/rpc-service/ksm/json-rpc/ksm_chain_subscribeAllHeads.md

 ---
-title: ksm:chain_subscribeAllHeads \[POST\]
+title: chain_subscribeAllHeads - Kusama
-description: Retrieves the newest header via subscription.
+description: Example code for the chain_subscribeAllHeads json-rpc method. Сomplete guide on how to use chain_subscribeAllHeads json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters